 Detoxification

 Detoxification is the process of removing steroids from the body while managing withdrawal symptoms under medical supervision.
 This treatment involves monitoring by healthcare providers, who offer medications and therapies to ease symptoms like mood swings and cravings.
-Detox is essential for stabilizing the patient before they transition into ongoing therapy, as it reduces physical dependence and sets the foundation for further recovery efforts.
+Detox is essential for stabilizing the patient before they transition into ongoing therapy, as detox reduces physical dependence and sets the foundation for further recovery efforts.

 Partial Hospitalization Program (PHP)

 A Partial Hospitalization Program (PHP) offers structured treatment during the day, where patients attend sessions for counseling, therapy, and education on managing anabolic steroid addiction but return home in the evenings.
 PHPs are ideal for those who need intensive support but prefer not to reside in a treatment facility.
-For anabolic steroid addiction, PHPs are helpful as they combine medical care with emotional and psychological support, addressing issues like body image and withdrawal symptoms in a comprehensive approach.
+For anabolic steroid addiction, partial hospitalization programs are helpful as they combine medical care with emotional and psychological support, addressing issues like body image and withdrawal symptoms in a comprehensive approach.

 Intensive Outpatient Program (IOP)